Langton Long Blandford

-Langton Long Blandford is a small village and civil parish in the county of Dorset in southern England.
+Langton Long Blandford, often abbreviated to Langton Long or just Langton, is a small village and civil parish in Dorset in southern England.
 It is sited by the River Stour, approximately 3/4 mi southeast of Blandford Forum.
-In 2013 the estimated population of the parish was 120.
+In the 2021 census, the parish had a population of 130 people in 50 households.

 Forming the southeastern line of the parish boundary is an old track linking prehistoric Buzbury Rings, on nearby Keyneston Hill, to a ford over the river.

 St Leonards farmhouse used to house a leper hospital.

 The parish church was rebuilt in 1862.